What makes the student experience at PCOM so rewarding? Below are some of the top

 Our concentrations in the third professional year of the PharmD program allow students to tailor their elective experiences to their own unique interests

-by developing a specialized range of expertise and skills in a rage of areas of pharmacy
+by developing a specialized range of expertise and skills in multiple areas of pharmacy

-practice including ambulatory care, acute care and managed care.
+practice including medical cannabis, ambulatory care, acute care, managed care and nuclear pharmacy.

 4. Dual degree and additional training opportunities to prepare for an evolving workforce